pindlebot/s3-whitelist/readme.md

 ## s3-whitelist

 s3-whitelist is a super simple cli tool for AWS S3.
-It does one thing: whitelists your public ip address to allow access to an s3 bucket for local development.
+It does one thing: whitelists the public ip address on your current machine to allow access to an s3 bucket for local development.

 ## Installation